khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 </script>
 ```

-This is where the TypeScript syntax comes into play.
-Notice the `<script lang="ts">` where we tell Vue to process this as TypeScript.
+Notice the `<script lang=" ts">` where we tell Vue to process this as TypeScript.

 The `import` line is used to pull in our decorators and classes from [nuxt-property-decorator](https://github.com/nuxt-community/nuxt-property-decorator) which is a nice wrapper around four other modules.
 This just cleans up the interface instead of having to pull in [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator), [vue-class-component](https://github.com/vuejs/vue-class-component), [vuex-class](https://github.com/ktsn/vuex-class/), and [nuxt-class-component](https://github.com/nuxt-community/nuxt-class-component) separately.

 The `@Component({})` decorator defines the class as a component.
-The `@Prop(Boolean)` defines props for the Vue component, and sets up both TypeScript type checking, and Vue prop type checking.
-Hence why `Boolean`/`boolean` is repeated.

-I choose a very simple component for the purpose of this article.
-Notice that we do not have any state or logic to deal with.
+The `@Prop(Boolean)` defines props for the Vue component.
+Notice that `Boolean`/`boolean` repeated during the prop declaration, this sets up both TypeScript type checking and Vue prop type checking.
+Notice that we do not have any state or logic to deal with inside the Vue component.
+I wanted to focus on the CSS instead.

 ### CSS Styling